White Sox vs. Angels Player Props Betting Odds

 MLB Props Today: Los Angeles Angels

-- Reid Detmers (1-5) will take the mound for the Angels, his 14th start of the season.
+- The Angels' Shohei Ohtani (6-3) will make his 10th start of the season.

-- Detmers has pitched five or more innings in seven straight games and will look to extend that streak.
+- Ohtani has 14 starts of five or more innings this season in nine chances.
+He averages 5.9 innings per outing.

-- He has finished one appearance without allowing an earned run in 13 chances this season.
+- He has made 15 appearances and finished three of them without allowing an earned run.

 |Opponent